nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 ## Setup the environment automatically

-The [`./scripts/setup-dev-env.sh` setup script](../../../scripts/setup-dev-env.sh) automatically bulids a porch development environment.
+The [`./scripts/setup-dev-env.sh` setup script](../../../scripts/setup-dev-env.sh) automatically builds a porch development environment.
 Please note that this is only one of many possible ways of building a working porch development environment so feel free to customize it to suit your needs.
 The setup script will perform the following steps: